Table of Contents:

 These breeds include:

 - Afghan Hound.
-This breed has long, luxurious hair that was meant to protect it against the cold temperatures of mountainous Afghanistan.
+This breed has long, luxurious hair that was meant to protect them against the cold temperatures of mountainous Afghanistan.

 - Bedlington Terrier.
 These terriers originated in the English mining town of Bedlington and were bred for hunting.